Emerson Spartz: Dose

 In 2009, Spartz launched Spartz Media, now called Dose, a company that originally crowdsourced viral web content across thirty websites.
 In May 2009, Spartz and Gaby Montero founded GivesMeHope, a website where contributors share answers to the question "what gives you hope?" in the form of anonymous anecdotes.
 The site was created in response to FMyLife.

 In January 2010, Spartz launched OMG Facts.
 In 2012, OMGFacts.com received 30 million monthly page views, and had 500,000 subscribers on YouTube.

 Spartz has launched at least thirty websites under the Spartz Media brand, all of which primarily rely on social media sites for web traffic.
-Because these sites have increasingly operated by republishing previously developed viral content, Spartz's content strategy has been characterized as arbitrage, and has been criticized for failing to license or provide attribution for copyrighted media.
+Because these sites have increasingly operated by republishing previously developed viral content, Spartz's content strategy has been characterized as arbitrage and has been criticized for failing to license or provide attribution for copyrighted media.

 In 2014, the company launched Dose.com.
 In 2015, the company changed its name to Dose and raised $25 million in venture financing, bringing its total capital raised to $34.5 million.

 In 2016 Spartz was named to the Forbes 30 Under 30 list.

 Personal life

 Spartz graduated in May 2009 from the University of Notre Dame's Mendoza College of Business.
 Emerson has stated that he read one book of nonfiction per day during college.

 Spartz married Gaby Spartz (née Montero), his college girlfriend, in 2011.
 They divorced in 2017.
+After dating for 5 years, Emerson married Kat Woods at the Adler Planetarium on June 27, 2025.